-Now $300 of that is not a recurring opportunity (it’s the new bank account bonus), but that’s still $500 of initial capital for my business.
-That allows me to make investments in new tools or programs that will help me gain momentum in other areas, which will create greater financial opportunities down the road.
+Now $300 of that is not a recurring opportunity (it’s the new bank account bonus), but that’s still $500 of initial cash money for my business.
+This allows me to make investments in new tools or programs that will help me gain momentum in other areas, which will create greater financial opportunities down the road.
 AND they were easy, dead simple ways to make extra money while running a business without a lot of extra work or stress.

 1 | Become a smarter shopper with Ebates

 IF YOU DO NOTHING ELSE – AT LEAST DO THIS.
 STUPID EASY.

 The dream = getting paid to shop, amiright?

 Ebates is so dead simple that if you’re not signed up yet, you will be in 5 seconds.
 With Ebates you earn cashback when you shop the stores you’re already buying from online.

 No earning coupons or ‘unlocking’ special offers.
 It’s really as simple as it sounds.
 You can even still use coupon codes, promotional codes and discounts when you shop through them.